techgnious/IVCompressor/index.md

     compressor.resizeAndSaveImageToAPath(file, ImageFormats.JPEG, path, ResizeResolution.R480P);

 * Variable file can be passed as either byte array or a File
-* Compressed image will be save to specified location mentioned in variable path.
+* Compressed image will be saved to specified location mentioned in variable path.

 **3) Compress an image with custom resolution**